TimelyDataflow/differential-dataflow/tpchlike/README.md

 *: It is very possible that I have botched some of the query implementations.
 I'm not validating the results at the moment, as I don't have much to validate against, but if you think you see bugs (or want to help validating) drop me a line!
 Please don't just go and use these measurements as "truth" until we find out if I am actually computing the correct answers.

 **: I'm not doing any multi-query optimization, so this is probably close to the sum of times.
 It is maintaining all of the queries consistently as the tuples flow in, though.
+It may also be a bit stale as I roll out more queries.

 ---